MoonLightSuite/moonlight/distribution/README.txt

     |              the communication with the Java Core.
     |_____ script/ is a utility folder use at runtime to load the moonlight scripts

-init.m     is a script which add the moonlight folder to the MATLAB path and set
+init.m     is a script which adds the moonlight folder to the MATLAB path and set
-           an enviromental variable
+           an environmental variable